 When adapting a hot desking solution in your office, sensors are needed to give information about the occupancy of the desks.
 Use a desk presence sensor to indicate if someone is seated.
 The sensor will then turn the desk red on the map so everyone knows that it is occupied.

-You can also use a desk dongle.
-The desk dongle is an ingenious solution that automatically books the desk when a laptop is connected at the workplace.
+You can also use an USB Desk Check-in Sensor.
+The USB Desk Check-in sensor is an ingenious solution that automatically books the desk when a laptop is connected at the workplace.
 The system will also know who has taken the desk and their name will be indicated on the Flowmap.
 This is a perfect solution if you have workstations with screens and keyboards.
 This also makes it easy for employees to find their colleagues even if hot desking is available.

-Both the desk dongle and the desk presence sensor are necessary for hot desking to work smoothly in your office.
+Both the USB Desk Check-in Sensor and the Desk Presence Sensor are necessary for hot desking to work smoothly in your office.
 If you have a desk hoteling solution, they are both highly recommended.
 You can read more about sensors for Desk Hoteling here.